cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 Inside the curly brackets, we declare the method signatures that describe the behaviors of the types that implement this trait, which in this case is `fn summarize(self: @NewsArticle) -> ByteArray;`.
 After the method signature, instead of providing an implementation within curly brackets, we use a semicolon.

-> Note: the `ByteArray` type is the type used to represent Strings in Cairo.
+> Note: the `ByteArray` type is the type used to represent strings in Cairo.

 As the trait is not generic, the `self` parameter is not generic either and is of type `@NewsArticle`.
 This means that the `summarize` method can only be called on instances of `NewsArticle`.